 5.7 No course identified in the catalog as available for credit in a graduate program will be permitted for GE credit.
 Double-numbered courses (400 and 500 level) may not be used for GE credit.

-5.8 GE Courses may be offered in various formats and instructional modes and in various time frames.
+5.8 GE Courses may be offered in various formats and instructional modalities (e.g., face-to-face, hybrid, or completely online) and in various time frames.
 Departments have the burden of demonstrating that the GE objectives and the expectations of student performance are maintained in all formats in which the course is taught.

 5.9 Higher-unit GE Courses may not be required, but GE Courses bearing higher units may be allowed to satisfy GE Area or Subarea requirements.
 Major courses that double count toward satisfaction of a GE Subarea may carry a higher unit than the Subarea requires, but students need to be given the option of completing a lower-unit GE Course.